How Quickly Does Viagra Work, and How Long Does it Last?

 How often should Viagra be taken?

 Viagra should only ever be taken once a day.
-It’s not safe to take another one before the 24-hour mark, even if you aren’t feeling the effects any more, because there will still be some Viagra in your system and so you could raise the amount of Viagra in your body above a safe level.
+It’s not safe to take another one before the 24-hour mark, even if you aren’t feeling the effects any more.
+This is because there will still be some Viagra left in your system so you could raise the amount of Viagra in your body above a safe level.

-Even if you’re taking less than the maximum daily dose of Viagra (100mg), you still shouldn’t take extra Viagra on the same day because you need a doctor to check a higher dose is safe for you first.
-If you want to increase your dosage, you use an online doctor service like ZAVA, or check with your GP.
+Even if you’re taking less than the maximum daily dose of Viagra (100mg), you still shouldn’t take extra Viagra on the same day because you need a doctor to check if a higher dose is safe for you first.
+If you want to increase your dose, you can use an online doctor service like ZAVA, or check with your GP.

 What alternatives are there to Viagra?